 EU banks better positioned for a downturn than before global financial crisis

-Panellists discussed the status and liquidity of Europe's banks amid the collapse of Silicon Valley Bank, the seizure of Signature Bank in the US and the takeover of Credit Suisse AG by rival UBS Group AG in Europe at the European banks: After bank failures in the U.S., what’s next for the continent’s lenders webinar.
+The status and liquidity of Europe's banks were questioned amid the collapse of Silicon Valley Bank, the seizure of Signature Bank in the US and the takeover of Credit Suisse AG by rival UBS Group AG in Europe.